addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 ### Editor: Eric Phyton IDE
 ![download](https://github.com/addff/2310-ITT440/assets/146956790/4f65cb47-dbe0-48c3-8da7-a0b2364f55b5)

-Eric is an open-source integrated development environment written and a full featured Python editor and IDE, written in Python.
-It is based on the cross platform Qt UI toolkit, integrating the highly flexible Scintilla editor control.
-It is designed to dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
+Eric is an open-source integrated development environment written and a full-featured Python editor and IDE, written in Python.
+It is based on the cross-platform Qt UI toolkit, integrating the highly flexible Scintilla editor control.
+It is designed to be a dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
 Eric includes a plug-in system, which allows easy extension of the IDE functionality with plug-ins downloadable from the net.

 ###### Significance Of Eric Python IDE :
 Eric is a Python Integrated Development Environment (IDE) that offers a comprehensive set of features for Python developers.
 Its significance can be summarized as follows: